Company Registration & Maintenance

 WFOEs have 100% of shares owned by foreign (not Chinese) parties with limited liability, offshore or holding companies.
 Different industries have different registered capital requirements (equity and investment requirements) for WFOEs.
-WFOEs can also issue invoices to their customers in RMB and receive RMB revenues, they can convert RMB profits to US dollars for remittance to their parent company outside China, employ staff directly within China, and protect their own intellectual know-how technology and trademark.
+WFOEs can also issue invoices to their customers in RMB and receive RMB revenues, they can convert RMB profits to US dollars for remittance to their parent company outside China, employ staff directly within China, and protect their own intellectual property.

 - An EJV is an independent legal entity with limited liability.
 Profit and risk sharing in an EJV are proportionate to the equity of each partner in the EJV.

 - A CJV’s profits are allocated according to the terms of the co-operative venture contract rather than the proportion of their input in the registered capital, which offers greater structural flexibility over an EJV.

 An RO is the one that represents the liaison organization of the mother company, it is not an independent legal person’s entity, and cannot carry on the business activity of direct profit nature.
 Permitted activities include establishing and arranging contacts, rendering advice, preparation of market studies, and general collection of information and liaising with authorities and business partners.
 Representative Offices may not bill clients or sign contracts.
 In practice, some Representative Offices exceed their business scope and thus leave themselves open to legal ramifications.

 Corporate Establishment can be complicated in China; however, industries can be split into the following categories to determine the ease of setting up a legal entity for foreign investors:

 - Prohibited– Railway, Shipping, Freight, and Oil & Gas field ownership.
 In such industries, it is common for foreign investors to establish entities that can provide services to Chinese owners.